sirjamo1/sirjamo1/README.md

 - 👋 Hi, I’m @sirjamo1
-- 👀 I’m interested in html, css and javaScript
+- 👀 I’m interested in html, css, javaScript and React
 - 🌱 I’m currently learning javaScript
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me jam_how@hotmial.com
+- 📫 How to reach me jam_how@hotmail.com

 <!---
 sirjamo1/sirjamo1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.